microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraNamedLocationPolicy.md

 ```

 ## Description
-this cmdlet allows an admin to delete the Microsoft Entra ID named location policy.
+This cmdlet allows an admin to delete the Microsoft Entra ID named location policy.
 Named locations are custom rules that define network locations, which can then be used in a Conditional Access policy.

 ## Examples